e10v/tea-tasting/README.md

 - Using keyword parameters, with metric names as parameter names and metric definitions as parameter values, as in example above.
 - Using the first argument `metrics` which accepts metrics if a form of dictionary with metric names as keys and metric definitions as values.

-Metric definitions are instances of metric classes which define how metrics are calculated and analyzed.

 By default, **tea-testing** assumes that A/B test variant is stored in a column named `"variant"`.
 You can change it using the `variant` parameter of the `Experiment` class.

 Example usage: